-- 35. Even if contracts require certain things to be done by specific dates this would not, in suitable cases, prevent the Panel from making these kinds of orders.
-Of course, the Panel will consider whether innocent parties would be unfairly prejudiced by the making of an Order and, for example, may require the parties to contracts to suspend relevant deadlines to allow for the re-establishment of an informed competitive and efficient market in the relevant securities. - 36.
+- 16.37.
 The Panel notes that in some cases, it may be desirable for the Panel to order that on-market transactions that occurred during a period of severe market misinformation be reversed or that trading in the affected securities be halted or suspended while an information defect is remedied.
-The Panel considers that this action will only be necessary in extreme cases where it is likely that mischief which cannot be dealt with in another way has or may occur because those transactions occurred in a market affected by serious informational deficiencies; - 37.
-The Panel also notes that it will consider any prejudice that such an order may cause and whether it would be "unfair", 13 as required by subsection 657D(1).
-Where it is considering making such an order, the Panel will seek to co-operate with the relevant financial market to ensure that the correct remedy is applied with the least disruption to the market generally and to "innocent" transactions.
-In some cases, it may be possible to limit the order to particular transactions or classes of transactions affected by the unacceptability;14
+The Panel considers that this action will only be necessary in extreme cases where it is likely that mischief which cannot be dealt with in another way has or may occur because those transactions occurred in a market affected by serious informational deficiencies. - 16.38.
+The Panel also notes that it will consider any prejudice that such an order may cause and whether it would be "unfair", 26 as required by subsection 657D(1).
+Where it is considering making such an order, the Panel will seek to co-operate with the relevant financial market operator and regulator to ensure that the correct remedy is applied with the least disruption to the market generally and to "innocent" transactions.
+In some cases, it may be possible to limit the order to particular transactions or classes of transactions affected by the unacceptability; 27